- About Us

 The good news is there are vehicles that are designed to specifically protect against inflation, such as TIPS.
 There are other vehicles that are designed to generate retirement income for you that rises based on inflation rates.
 Nobody knows exactly what the future increases in the cost of living will be, but this way you are as prepared as possible.
 Of course, the best way to explore these areas is to talk to a comprehensive financial planner, who can help you determine if and what portion these should be in your portfolio.

-I’d be happy to sit down with you to discuss the ways in which you can properly account for and protect against inflation.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+We’d be happy to sit down with you to discuss the ways in which you can properly account for and protect against inflation.
+Because we work with Chevron executives, managers, employees and retirees, We're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.